Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Display the help for project create command.
+- Display the help for project create command:

   Windows&reg;, Ubuntu, and macOS: